jaysoo/nx-react-book/manuscript/chapter3.md

 Note that Nx uses  [Jest](https://jestjs.io) and [Cypress](https://www.cypress.io/) to run unit and e2e tests respectively.
 They make writing and running tests are fast and simple as possible.
 If you're not familiar with them, please read their documentation to learn more.

-So far we haven't been diligent on verifying that our changes are okay, so it isn't surprising that our tests are failing.
+So far we haven't been diligent about verifying that our changes are okay, so unsurprisingly our tests are failing.

 ![`nx affected:test` failed](images/3-failed-test.png)